“How do I find a recently arrested person in San Antonio?”

 Contact our criminal appeal attorney right away to schedule a free consultation to learn more about your options.
 Do not try to handle your criminal case on your own.
 Always seek counsel from trusted criminal appeal lawyers.
-At The Law Office of E.R.
-Báez, your rights will be fought for aggressively by an experienced criminal appeal attorney.
+At The Law Office of Dr. E.R.
+Báez, P.C., your rights will be fought for aggressively by an experienced criminal appeal attorney.

 Get Started TodayThe sooner you contact us, the sooner we can start your defense.Contact Us

 Our Past VictoriesWe're proud of the people we have helped and lives we've changed.Our Results

 Dedicated to Your DefenseGet to know The Law Office of Dr. E.R.
 Baez, P.C. and see how we can help!About Us